dojo/framework/docs/en/resource/introduction.md

 ## Accessing data within a widget

 A data aware widget should use the `data` middleware to access data via its API.
-Each call made to the data apis require `ReadOptions` to be passed.
+Each call made to the data apis require `Options` to be passed.
 These should be accessed and set via `getOptions` and `setOptions` functions to ensure that any widgets sharing the resource are using the same options.

 > List.ts